HatsuneCode/HatsuneCode/README.md

 ## Repository

-- TrustVDJ: A toolkit for prepare and analyze immune repertoire data.
+- TrustVDJ: A toolkit for prepare and analyze immune repertoire data (CRAN).
-- Pipeline: Common used pipeline.
+- Pipeline: Common used pipeline (Shared).

 ## Researcher ID